serverless/serverless/docs/guides/plugins/cli-output.md

 # CLI output in plugins

-**Warning:** the API documented on this page is available in Serverless Framework v3, which is not released yet.
-This documentation is published to help plugins upgrade to v3.

 Plugins can integrate and extend the CLI output of the Serverless Framework in different ways.

 ## Writing to the output